 Improper word choices

 An important part of how your writing is perceived is by the words you chose to use.
 Using the correct forms of words is crucial for it to be clear, and has a marked role in how formal it is.
-If you’ve ever read a legal, business or academic document before, you might have noticed how distinct it is from most other forms of writing.
-The sentence length, followed by the wordings used indicate that the writers left no expense at making their work easily understandable.
+If you’ve ever read a legal, business, or academic document before.
+You might have noticed how distinct it is from most other forms of writing.
+The sentence length, followed by the wordings used indicates that the writers left no expense at making their work easily understandable.
 Despite the apparent complexity of the words being used, the meanings behind those words leave nothing no room for vagueness.

 The sorts of words you should be using are entirely reliant on how formal a document needs to be.
 A rule of thumb is to use higher tier words in more formal writings, and their normal variants in casual pieces.
-This would help distinguish your works based on their tone, and allow readers to determine the seriousness of an article the instant they read it.
+This would help distinguish your works based on their tone.
+Allow readers to determine the seriousness of an article the instant they read it.

 Over complication or simplification

 Many ESL learners make the mistake of oversimplifying or complicating the messages they are trying to get across.
-Even though this might occur unintentionally, it needs to be detected after writing and rectified promptly.
-Any document needs to be written with the audience in mind.
-If a paper is being written for a general audience, using technical jargon and complex synonyms isn’t exactly ideal.
-On the other hand, if a piece is to be written for academic or professional purposes, then its readership is likely to be aware of the industries terms and lingos.
+Even though this might occur unintentionally, you must detect it writing and rectified promptly.
+Write you document with audience in your mind.
+If a paper is for a general audience, using technical jargon and complex synonyms isn’t exactly ideal.
+On the other hand, if a piece is to be written for academic or professional purposes, then its readership is likely to be aware of the industry’s terms and lingos.
 In that case, using simple language would just dilute the data you’re presenting, and make the paper look unprofessional.